souvikhaldar/souvikhaldar.info/content/_index.md

 ---
-title: "Souvik"
+title: "Cosmos"
 featured_image: '/images/index.jpg'
-description: "Ramblings of an aspiring coder"
+description: "Souvik's corner in the vast world wide web"
 ---
-Welcome to my blog with some of my work in progress.
+Welcome to my website with some of my work in progress.